-Canon 5D Mark IV versus Olympus PEN-F
+Canon 5D Mark IV vs Olympus PEN-F

-The Canon EOS 5D Mark IV and the Olympus PEN-F are two digital cameras that were announced, respectively, in August 2016 and January 2016.
+The Canon EOS 5D Mark IV and the Olympus PEN-F are two digital cameras that were officially introduced, respectively, in August 2016 and January 2016.
 The 5D Mark IV is a DSLR, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (5D Mark IV) and a Four Thirds (PEN-F) sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Olympus provides 20.2 MP.
+The Canon has a resolution of 30.1 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is considerably smaller (49 percent) than the Canon 5D Mark IV.
 Moreover, the PEN-F is substantially lighter (52 percent) than the 5D Mark IV.
 It is worth mentioning in this context that the 5D Mark IV is splash and dust resistant, while the PEN-F does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D Mark IV) and the Micro Four Thirds Lens Catalog (PEN-F).
 Mirrorless cameras, such as the PEN-F, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.